Efforts to stem the Deepwater Horizon oil spill

 Efforts to stem the Deepwater Horizon oil spill were ongoing from the time that the Deepwater Horizon exploded on April 20, 2010 until the well was sealed by a cap on July 15, 2010.
 Various species of dolphins and other mammals (61 casualties), birds (2,095 casualties), and the endangered sea turtles (467 casualties) have been killed either directly or indirectly by the oil spill.
-The Deepwater Horizon spill has surpassed in volume the 1989 Exxon Valdez oil spill as the largest ever to originate in U.S.-controlled waters; it is comparable to the 1979 Ixtoc I oil spill in total volume released (Ixtoc discharged 140 e6USgal to 148 e6USgal; as of mid-July 2010, Deepwater Horizon has spilled 90 e6USgal to 180 e6USgal).
+The Deepwater Horizon spill has surpassed in volume the 1989 Exxon Valdez oil spill as the largest ever to originate in U.S.-controlled waters; it is comparable to the 1979 Ixtoc I oil spill in total volume released (Ixtoc discharged 140 e6USgal to 148 e6USgal; as of mid-July 2010, Deepwater Horizon had spilled 90 e6USgal to 180 e6USgal).

 Much of the oil is so far down in the Gulf that only nature, including microbes, will be able to remove it using a process called bioremediation.
 Terry Hazen of the Department of Energy's Lawrence Berkeley National Laboratory said the process could take months or years.
 But after six weeks of research, he said that microbes could work quickly in 84 F water as opposed to colder-temperature waters.
 The A Whale, which is an oil tanker converted into a giant oil skimmer owned by the Taiwan Marine Transport Co (TMT), could do little because of BP's use of chemical dispersants, the company said.
 Robert Bea of The University of California, who worked on the Ixtoc spill and the 1969 Santa Barbara oil spill, said the old methods would be the best ones.
 Dispersants, he said, did not work except in keeping beaches clean, and they hurt the environment.